ricardoquesada/bluepad32/docs/developer_notes.md

 ## Analizing a core dump

 Since v2.4.0, core dumps are stored in flash.
-And they can be retreived using:
+And they can be retrieved using:

  ```sh
  # Using just one command